The Met: Museum Website Redesign

 The User & Context

-Museum visitors planning trips online, including first-time visitors, tourists, families, students, and members.
+Museum visitors planning trips online, including tourists, families, students, and members.

 Quickly understand ticket options and pricing